NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 This option allows for different arrangements of the layout for the main screen of the IDF Editor.
 Select one of the four layouts available.

-The “Show Quick Select Dropdowns” view menu option adds two new input fields to the main screen.
+The "Show Quick Select Dropdowns" view menu option adds two new input fields to the main screen.
 The input fields can be used to go quickly to different classes in the main list of classes.

-The “Validity Check” function has replaced and expanded upon the old “Check Out-of-Range” function.
-It can also be started by using CTRL-R. The “Validity Check” function performs three kinds of validity checks and displays the results as shown in the dialog box below:
+The "Validity Check" function has replaced and expanded upon the old "Check Out-of-Range" function.
+It can also be started by using CTRL-R. The "Validity Check" function performs three kinds of validity checks and displays the results as shown in the dialog box below:

 ![](AuxiliaryPrograms/media/image081.jpg)

 Figure 55.
 Validity Check Dialog Box

 The list displays the values and locations for objects with values that are either above the maximum or below the minimum values.
 This allows you to check your input for out-of-range values prior to running EnergyPlus.
 It also displays fields that contain invalid references.
 An invalid reference is when a name is used that should be the name of object but no object exists that uses that name.
 For example, if a Construction object references a layer named IN20 but no Material (or Material:NoMass, etc.) object is named IN20.
 When viewing the class that contains invalid references, those references are shown with a different background color similar to numbers that are out of range.
-The “Validity Check” dialog also shows when an entry for a field is not one of the possible lists of choices.
+The "Validity Check" dialog also shows when an entry for a field is not one of the possible lists of choices.
 The Goto button allows you to jump directly to the selected identified problems.
 The Perform Validity Check When Saving File can be turned on and off and automatically performs the check whenever the file is saved.

 ### Help Menu